 Here’s a step-by-step example of how to write a great six word memoir

-7. Edit.
+- Edit.
 Cut out superfluous words.
-Consider alternative order.
-Punctation.
-Synonyms and different words.
+Consider an alternative order, punctation, ssynonyms and different words.

 Why use only 6 words for my memoir?

-There are examples of memoirs that run to a thousand pages.
+There are examples of six word memoirs that run to a thousand pages.
 There is no real limit to how many words can be written about a person.

 Six words have been found, through a lot of trial and error, to be close to the shortest amount of words that can be used to get to the heart of someone.